paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/reliability_prediction/methods.md

 Reliability Block Diagram for a Complex System
 ```

 Since no further simplification of the system architecture is possible, alternative methods have to be introduced to determine the failure probability or reliability of such systems.
-By particularly selecting combinations of component failures that lead to the failure of the entire system, the Minimal Cut (MC) set approach is used to determine an approximation of the failure probability of an arbitrary system.
+By particularly selecting combinations of component failures that lead to the failure of the entire system, the Minimal Cut ({term}`MC`) set approach is used to determine an approximation of the failure probability of an arbitrary system.

 Since the removal of any basic component failure would not cause a failure of the entire system, the following combinations of component failures are called a minimal cut set: